200 MCQ on Education with answers.

 122. Which statement is not correct about Naturalism?

-(a) A reaction against the degenerated humanism of the
+a.
+A reaction against the degenerated humanism of the

 Renaissance period

-(c) A reaction against sophistication, artificiality and
+c.
+A reaction against sophistication, artificiality, and paraphernalia in

 Answer: D